1908 Hong Kong typhoon: The SS Eastern and other steamers

 The Katherine Park, a British steamer, broke away from Kowloon Bay and drifted off North Point, and her anchors got entangled with the telegraph cables which held her until the storm had ceased.
 At Kowloon Docks eleven launches and three junks had foundered, and a few lighters belonging to the Cement Works had also gone to the bottom.
 The torpedo boat destroyer Whiting was ashore at Lyemun, but was able to be refloated after the storm.

 The low wall at Arsenal Street was nearly washed away, and 14 cargo boats and sampans that did not get to the Causeway Bay Typhoon Shelter, were smashed on the Praya promenade wall.
 A number of police and civilians were present at the time, and through their joint efforts, were able to save fifty people from this cargo fleet.

 At the Tung Tai Tseung Kee shipyard (a local firm of engineers and shipbuilders), a small steamer under construction was smashed against the Praya wall and badly damaged.
 It was first lifted bodily onto the Praya promenade, but later carried back into the water again by the terrific waves.

 The Naval Yard was fully loaded and filled with police and marine launches.
 There was an accident when Police Sergeant Boole entered the Naval Yard with his No. 1 police launch.
 The shelter space was not sufficient, in consequence of which much damage was done upon his entry.
-A sudden lurch to port sent the police sergeant and his crew overboard, and they had to swim for their lives and luckily they all made it to land safely.
+A sudden lurch to port sent the police sergeant and his crew overboard, and they had to swim for their lives and they all made it to land safely.